China: Vertical Agreements

 - RPM in e-commerce sale by automobile suppliers.

-In the last three scenarios, the transactions are actually made and the selling prices are agreed between automobile suppliers and the buyers.
-In such circumstances, the dealers are involved to facilitate the transactions by delivering automobiles, collecting payment and issuing invoices, and their roles are different from distributors in an independent and complete sense.
+In the last three scenarios, the transactions are made and the selling prices agreed between automobile suppliers and the buyers.
+In such circumstances, the dealers facilitate the transactions by delivering automobiles, collecting payment and issuing invoices, and their roles are different from distributors in an independent and complete sense.

 The draft Automobile Guidelines recognise the efficiency-enhancing effects of territorial and customer restrictions imposed by automobile suppliers without significant market power, but blacklist four types of territory and customer restrictions that lead to high prices and less choice for consumers.
 Automobile suppliers may claim individual exemptions on a case-by-case analysis if they impose the restrictions set out below on authorised dealers and are able to prove that the restrictions satisfy the conditions of article 15 of the AML.
 The four types of blacklisted restrictions include: